dotnet/docs/docs/core/extensions/timer-service.md

 ## Create timer service

 The timer-based background service makes use of the <xref:System.Threading.Timer?displayProperty=fullName> class.
 The timer triggers the `DoWork` method.
-The timer is disabled on <xref:Microsoft.Extensions.Hosting.IHostLifetime.StopAsync(System.Threading.CancellationToken)?displayProperty=nameWithType> and disposed when the service container is disposed on <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=fullName>:
+The timer is disabled on <xref:Microsoft.Extensions.Hosting.IHostLifetime.StopAsync(System.Threading.CancellationToken)?displayProperty=nameWithType> and disposed when the service container is disposed on <xref:System.IAsyncDisposable.DisposeAsync?displayProperty=nameWithType>:

 Replace the contents of the `Worker` from the template with the following C# code, and rename the file to *TimerService.cs*: